cdonnachie/kylacoin-stratum-proxy/NOTIFICATIONS.md

    Discord notifications enabled
    Telegram notifications enabled
    ```
+3. Connect a miner - you should receive a connection notification (🟢)
+4. Disconnect the miner - you should receive a disconnection notification (🔴)
-3. Mine until you find a block
+5. Mine until you find a block - you should receive a block find notification (🎉)
-4. Check your Discord channel or Telegram chat for the notification
+6. Check your Discord channel or Telegram chat for all notifications

 ## Troubleshooting